SEARCH

 Here in our garden we avoid all herbicides, pesticides, and synthetic fertilizers, and use a lot of homemade compost.
 But we also buy some manure in plastic bags and who knows how that—and so many other choices we make—really fit in the greater organic vision.
 Plastic waste is huge issue.

-• Does this belong in a garden?
-Does it contribute to the eco-system?
+- Does this (plant, product, item) belong in a garden?

-And weigh the consequences before making decisions.
+One helpful approach is to weigh consequences before making decisions.
 I find this really helps rule out many short-term solutions that are not beneficial in the long run.

 It has also shown me that procrastination is one of the best organic garden tools of all—it’s amazing how many problems go away with time.